isc-projects/kea/doc/guide/install.rst

 --with-botan-config
    Specify the path to the botan-config script to build with Botan for cryptographic functions.
-It is prefered to use OpenSSL (see below).
+It is preferable to use OpenSSL (see below).

 --with-openssl
    Replace Botan by the OpenSSL the cryptographic library.
 By default